Stuart Whitman: 1958–1961: Success on and off the screen

-In an interview that year, Whitman said, "I've had to battle and say what is an actor?
+In an interview later that year, Whitman said, "I've had to battle and say what is an actor?
 It's a fellow who plays someone else.
 But now I realize it's the image that makes a star.
 John Wayne is a great example of a super actor.
 Gary Cooper is another one.
 My image?
 I think it's being free and easy and all man.
 I say to myself I want to become an actor, I want to lose myself in each role.
 But that's not the way to become an actor."